UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 As an alternative to Neo4j, you can also use [Memgraph](https://memgraph.com).
-Memgraph is an in memory graph database and therefore faster than Neo4j.
+Memgraph is an in memory graph database and therefore (much) faster than Neo4j.
 However, it has not been tested extensively with Ricgraph yet.
 * Login as user *root*.
 * Make sure you have Docker.
 If not, install it:
   * Debian/Ubuntu: follow [Install Docker using the apt